ellx-hub/docs/index.md

 ### Spreadsheets

 Spreadsheets are core to the Ellx platform.
-If the scipts are *"flesh and bones"* of your application, then the spreadsheets are its *"nervous system"*.
+If the scripts are *"flesh and bones"* of your application, then the spreadsheets are its *"nervous system"*.

 Use them to
-- fetch and analyse your data
+- fetch and analyze your data
 - implement reactive logic to define, visualize, and debug the data processing flow
 - `require` dynamic dependencies